johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.2 Normal and Crosswind Approaches and Landings.md

 		1. Maintain centerline with rudder
 		2. Deflect ailerons into the wind, gradually increasing to full deflection at taxi speed
 		3. Gentle braking
-		4. This is more like flying than taxiing
+		4. This section feels more like flying than taxiing, since the rudder is still so effective
 	7. Taxi
 		1. Exit runway, completely beyond hold-short lines
 		2. Stop and complete after-landing checklist